 Manage batches of items in a Push source

-Managing items in batches is the best way to ensure that you never get throttled by the service (see Push API limits - Recommended maximum number of items/security identities per hour).
+Managing items in batches is the best way to reduce the risk of getting throttled by the service.
+For details about the Push API rate limits, see Maximum number of items per time period.
 Batch Push API requests allow you to forward many item updates to the service using only a few Push API requests, rather than performing hundreds (or thousands) of single item requests to achieve the same results.

 Performing batch update Push API requests is slightly more complex than performing single Push API requests, as doing so involves three distinct steps which are detailed in this article.